 Bath and North East Somerset Council run taught courses for the Royal Society of Public Health's Level 2 award in Identifying and Controlling Food Allergy Risks.
-If you are interested in attending one of these sessions, please email us at firstname.lastname@example.org or by phone at 01225 477508 to register your interest.
+If you are interested in attending one of these sessions, please email us at firstname.lastname@example.org or by phone at 01225 477508 to apply for places and check current pricing.

 Online Food Allergy Awareness Training can also be accessed on our eLearning Hub.
 The course is priced at £15 + VAT, and is aimed at food handlers, anyone who works in contact with food or manages people who do.